VladislavShumskiy/Projects/project_0/README.md

 **Result metrics:**
 The result is judjed by the number of tries it takes our program to reach the correct result on average given 1000 attempts.

+**Three algorythms are being compared:**
+- The first one takes random guesses untill it stumbles upon a correct answer.
+- The second one rakes random guesses while taking into account whether the last guess was higher or lower than the correct answer.
+- The third one does a binary search for a correct answer.

 :arrow_up: [To the contents](#contents)